RCN Executive Team

-Colin Poolman, Interim Director, ScotlandColin took up his new post of Interim Scotland Director in September 2021.
+Colin Poolman, Director, ScotlandColin has been Director of RCN Scotland since September 2021.
 A registered nurse for over 30 years, Colin has been a key member of the RCN Scotland team for many years, most recently as Associate Director for Pay, Terms and Conditions.
 Colin has also worked across the UK and spent time working as an Associate Director in RCN Northern Ireland just before the pandemic as well as operationally leading the RCN UK Pay Programme supporting the RCN’s Fair Pay for Nursing campaign.

 Gush is a commercially focused finance director experienced in multiple business models.
 Prior to joining the RCN, Gush worked in the commercial sector across different organisations ranging from blue chip multi nationals to medium-sized private equity-backed businesses.
 This was followed by eight years working at Climate KIC, funding climate change related innovation before his last role as Interim Finance Director at Unite The Union.